Below are the main drags to check out in this quarter. See our category tiles further below for more places not to miss.

 Rue Paul Bert

-This street is foodie nirvana: Nomade coffee shop is a friendly, beautiful large space with plenty of inventive seating where you can linger as long as you want with great wifi.
-They also serve light sweet and savory fare.
+This street is foodie nirvana: Nomade coffee shop is a friendly, beautiful large space with plenty of inventive seating where you can linger as long as you want with great wifi, great coffee and hot chocolate and some pastries.
 Terroirs d’Avenir run a mini-empire on the street: a bakery (the best organic bread in the area and rustic viennoiseries), a high-quality local produce mini-market right across the street (where I’ve spotted the hipster crew of guys rock it to awesome electro-clash music during after-closing cleanup, curtain half-drawn), and a butcher shop and rotisserie.
 Ham’s is the spot for connoisseur—you guessed it—hams, but also for wine and high-end apéro fare to go or eat-in, seated at the chic high table in back.
-Jay & Joy is a shop that makes and sells all sorts of really convincing vegan “dairy” and “meat” products (ice cream, foie gras, yogurt, etc).
-The list of impressive restaurants on this street goes on: Le Bistrot Tontine, La Cave du Paul Bert (a tiny, hip wine bar), L’Écaillerie Paul Bert for seafood, Cyril Lignac’s Le Chardenoux, plus his namesake chocolate shop and pâtisserie, Breizh Café (delicious crêpes and cider), Le Temps au Temps (affordable, delicious French food prepared by chef Denis, an adorable guy who runs his place with love and all by himself), and Único, an always-packed Argentine restaurant.
+The list of impressive restaurants on this street goes on: Le 6 Paul Bert, L’Écaillerie Paul Bert for seafood, Cyril Lignac’s Le Chardenoux, plus his namesake chocolate shop and pâtisserie, Breizh Café (delicious crêpes and cider), Le Temps au Temps (affordable, deeply rich and buttery French food prepared by chef Denis, an adorable guy who runs his place with love and all by himself), and Único, an always-packed Argentine restaurant.
 For shopping, don’t miss Anna (concrete lamps and furniture), Music Avenue for records and turntables (the owner is really cool and you feel like you’re walking into his music-filled basement), and Marielle’s tiny knit shop, where you can watch her chat with neighbors as she knits her next creation.

 Rue Jean Macé